-The interdisciplinary research group on Narratives is interested in any social, political, artistic, practical, and theoretical implications pertaining to narratives of migration, belonging and politics of belonging.
+The Narratives research group explores social, political, artistic, practical, and theoretical implications pertaining to narratives of migration, belonging and politics of belonging.

-By investigating settler, migrant, refugee, and Indigenous narratives we seek to identify alternative narratives that critically and constructively challenge Eurocentric notions of settlement, ownership, and identity.
-In order to foster a viewpoint of decolonized social belonging, we will question binary and place-based concepts of hybridity, diversity, integration, settlement and Indigenous belonging, as they appear in literature, film, and other media.
-Our aim is to discuss a set of criteria for a transformative aesthetics that renegotiates and changes political perspectives, and thus plays a crucial part in challenging collective core narratives in plural societies.
+By investigating settler, migrant, refugee, and Indigenous narratives, this research group seek to identify alternative narratives that critically and constructively challenge Eurocentric notions of settlement, ownership, and identity.
+Focusing on fostering a decolonized understanding of social belonging, the group interrogates binary and place-based concepts such as hybridity, diversity, integration, settlement, and Indigenous belonging as they are represented in literature, film, and other media.

 Research Areas